 Day 01: Dharamkot to Triund (8 km)

 When you go to Triund trek, you'll see one of the most beautiful sunsets you've ever seen.
-Remember to take pictures of this incredible spectacle.
-Pose with your buddies against the background of the setting sun for an ideal memento of your journey.
 The views from here are one of the highlights of McLeodganj's Triund and Snowline Trek.
 Make a campfire and spend the night beneath the stars here.

 Day 02: Triund to Laka Got (6 km)

-After a delicious breakfast, begin your journey to Laka Got by opening your eyes to mesmerising dawn and breathing in the pure mountain air.
+After a delicious breakfast, begin your journey to Laka Got with amesmerising dawn.
 Because Laka Got is a glacier, you will encounter snow at this point on the Triund Trek in McLeodganj!
 Make a huge snowman or pelt your loved ones with snowballs.
-Of course, this necessitates another photoshoot with friends or family in the snow.
 After you've had your fill of pleasure, spend the night at Laka Got, surrounded by nature.

 Dinner and overnight stay at the campsite.